roIyat/hokachan/README.md

 1st implementation of the updated post form has been added from openIB/infinity let me know if you experience bugs with this modification. next version will focus on improved css and other fixes.

-If you imported the code with git just import the database manually.
-I have no clue why it gives vichan.boards table doesn't exist when you install from git but works fine when you install it from zip file.

 Important Notice
 ------------